 If you like your bread topped with something sweet, like jams, jellies, preserves, fruit butters and honey, they’ll set you back about 45 calories a tablespoon.
 And don’t be fooled into thinking that the ‘all fruit’ jams count as a serving of fruit.
 Jams that are made with fruit and fruit ingredients may list ‘fruit syrup’ (sugar), or ‘apple juice concentrate’ (sugar) as the first ingredient.
 From a nutrition standpoint, regular and ‘all fruit’ jams are pretty much the same.

 If peanut butter is your thing, try some delicious almond or pistachio butter for a change.
 Yes, nuts are heart-healthy, but peanuts aren’t nuts at all—they’re beans.
 As such, they’re pretty good sources of protein.
-But the fat in peanuts isn’t nearly as healthy as the fat in tree nuts like walnuts, almonds or pistachios – they’ve got half the saturated fat of regular peanut butter.
+But the fat in peanuts isn’t nearly as healthy as the fat in tree nuts like walnuts, almonds or pistachios.
+They’ve got half the saturated fat of regular peanut butter.
 If you can’t give up your peanut butter, stick with the natural style.
-The oil floats because – unlike “regular” peanut butter – it hasn’t been turned into shortening.
-Store it upside down in the frig to make it easier to use.
+The oil floats because, unlike ‘regular’ peanut butter, it hasn’t been turned into shortening.
+Store it upside down in the fridge to make it easier to use.

 And let me just say that if you like those nutty-chocolatey spreads, I’d suggest you save those for very special occasions.
-Yes, they taste like melted candy bars, but they’ve got more calories and saturated fat than even regular-style peanut butter.
+Yes, they taste like melted candy bars, but they have more calories and saturated fat than even regular-style peanut butter.

-Here’s something else to consider – if you think bread’s only function is to hold a spread or a topping, maybe you’re not eating the right bread.
-Delicious bread—fresh and fragrant, warm and yeasty—is so good on its own, it doesn’t really need any adornment.
+Here’s something else to consider: if you think bread’s only function is to hold a spread or a topping, maybe you’re not eating the right bread.
+Delicious bread—fresh and fragrant, warm and yeasty—is so good on its own that it doesn’t really need any adornment.